-Mayor Eric Garcetti, First Lady Amy Elaine Wakeland, and the Getty House Foundation Board of Directors hosted a preview of the initial results of The Report on the Status of Women and Girls in Los Angeles, the first-ever study focusing on the issues and trends affecting the women and girls in the City of Los Angeles.
+Mayor Eric Garcetti, First Lady Amy Elaine Wakeland, and the Getty House Foundation Board of Directors hosted a preview of the initial results of the Report on the Status of Women and Girls in Los Angeles, the first-ever study focusing on the issues and trends affecting the women and girls in the City of Los Angeles.

 The five-part report was researched by Mount Saint Mary’s University.
 The first two parts, released today, examine gender equity in the areas of Demographics and Leadership.
 The other areas of focus are Education and Workforce Development, Public Safety, and L.A.’s Veterans.

 In addition to announcing the results of the report, Mayor Garcetti also announced the strides his administration has made thus far to achieve greater equity in city government.
 Three of Mayor Garcetti’s four Deputy Mayors are women.
-Of the twelve new General Managers he’s appointed, six are women.
+Of the twelve new departmental General Managers he’s appointed, six are women.
 And for the first time in history, City Hall has achieved gender parity on its forty-one boards and commissions — in Mayor Garcetti’s administration, women hold 54% of these positions, and there are no longer any all-male boards or commissions.

 Key findings of the first two parts of the report include: